 Aside from your membership dues, you should also factor in the expenses you’ll occur by attending sorority social events.

-These include food and drinks, new outfits, hair and nails, etc. Many sorority girls will get a new outfit for every chapter event.
+These include food and drinks, new outfits, hair and nails, etc.

 While these aren’t mandatory expenses, they still should be factored in when deciding if you can afford sorority life.